goharbor/harbor/tests/testcases/Group2-image-management/2-24-admin-delete-projects.md

 7. Delete project X. (should fail with errors)
 8. Delete all images of project X.
 9. Delete project X.
-10. As an admin user, view the log in dashboard and should see delete operaion of project X and its images.
+10. As an admin user, view the log in dashboard and should see delete operation of project X and its images.

 # Expected Outcome:
 * Step 7, deleting project X should fail because there are images under it.